carolinewang01/carolinewang01.github.io/README.md

 ## To Add Pre-Configured Tab:
 Go to `_data/navigation.yml` and add a new key.
 Check that in `_config.yml`, the field `include` includes the desired directory.
 Have not figured out how to add an altogether new type of tab.

+## To Modify the Layout of a Page:
+In the top of a markdown page, there should be a key called "layout".
+This will refer to a layout html file provided in the `_layouts` directory, which provides the overall formatting of the page (i.e. is there a side bar, header bar, etc.).
+To modify this high-level layout, you will need to modify the layout file provided here, and any referenced layout files.

+For example, to modify the formatting of the publications page, you will need to examine/modify the following files:
+- `_layouts/publications.html`
+- `_includes/archive-single-publication.html`
+- `_layouts/single.html`
+- Markdown files within the `_publications/` directory.

 ## Notes about How Website Works
 - General instructions can be found in `markdown.md`.